Divy1211/AoE2DE_UGC_Guide/docs/general/resources/resources.md

 - Purpose: Unknown...
 What does this resource do?

-## 501. Basileus Dead
+## 501. Polemarch Resource

 - ID: 501

-- Purpose: Unknown...
-What does this resource do?

-- Note: Incremented when `Basileus Dead` unit is spawned.
+- Purpose: Hidden resource that is part of the cost of Polemarch.
+Incremented when the Polemarch dies, decremented when a Polemarch is trained.
+Increment this value to allow training of more Polemarches.

+- Default Values:

+    - 0: Default

 ## 502. Chopping Food Productivity